luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Basic properties:

 - **FPS**: Specifies how fast should the camera capture the frames
-- **Resolution**:  Specifies camera sensor resolution, and thus captured frame size
+- **Resolution**:  Specifies camera sensor resolution and thus captured frame size

 Advanced: